My dearest friend,

 It was a proposal.
-Not of marriage, but astonishingly of something far more committed.
+Not of marriage, but of something far more committed.

 He got down on his knee and pleaded, “Suzette, Je suis en amour avec vous (I am in love with you) and I wish for you to come with us on our voyage.
 Please say you will.
 You will have no worries.
 We will pay for your house while we are away.
 I have arranged for you to come.”

-Jean-Michel had anticipated her answer.
+Jean-Michel had expected her answer.
 He urged, “Go to culinaire school when we return in six months.
 Please say yes, I can’t bear to part with you.”

 voici à l’amour, Suzette